evolvingstuff/vdw2/content/posts/fat-soluble-vitamins-go-thru-the-slow-lymph-system.md

 #### Vitamin D from the skin enters the blood quickly, bypassing the lymphatic system

- **Skin sources of Vitamin D:[Sun](/categories/noontime-sun-and-d), <a href="/posts/vitamin-d-from-low-cost-uvb-lamps" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Vitamin D from low-cost UVB lamps">UV</a>, <a href="/posts/topical-vitamin-d-provides-more-benefits-than-oral-sometimes-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Topical Vitamin D provides more benefits than oral sometimes - many studies">topical</a>, <a href="/posts/sublingual-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Sublingual vitamin D">sublingual</a>**
+ **Skin sources of Vitamin D:[Sun](/categories/noontime-sun-and-d), <a href="/posts/vitamin-d-from-low-cost-uvb-lamps" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Vitamin D from low-cost UVB lamps">UV</a>, [topical](/posts/topical-vitamin-d-provides-more-benefits-than-oral-sometimes-many-studies), <a href="/posts/sublingual-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Sublingual vitamin D">sublingual</a>**

 ---